 Jobsites, particularly in the world of construction, are home to numerous tools that are useful but potentially dangerous.
 The cutting torch is one of the most dangerous of construction tools.
 In lieu of a saw, workers can use a torch of fire and chemicals to cut difficult materials, such as tensioned metal rope and steel.
 These tools are incredible efficient, but they require utmost user care, and require the employee to have the opportunity to learn safety protocols laid out by the Occupational Safety and Health Association (OSHA).

 You may be entitled to compensation if you or someone you care about sustained an injury related to a cutting torch.
-The attorneys at Sullivan Papain Block McGrath & Cannavo (SPBMC) work with clients in all areas of personal injury, including construction industry injuries.
+The New York personal injury lawyers at Sullivan Papain Block McGrath & Cannavo (SPBMC) work with clients in all areas of personal injury, including construction industry injuries.
 Contact us today for a free consultation about your situation.

 The attorneys at SPBMC established a personal injury law firm that has served the communities of New York and New Jersey for decades.
 Our unwavering commitment to the workforce is evident through our role as lead counsel for rescue workers from 9/11.
 We are also the general counsel for the Uniformed Firefighters Association of Greater New York.
 Construction workers require competent, dedicated attorneys who have excellent records of courtroom accomplishments in construction-related cases.

 The necessity for a cutting torch came about because of the rapid use of metal in the construction industry.
 It is a tool that combines properties of sawing and welding.
 The “blade” is no blade at all – it is a flame created from acetylene gas.
 In addition to being highly flammable and caustic, this gas causes long-term injuries beyond superficial burns.